-Combining high resolution cameras with GPS-enabled aerial platforms, dronesurvey.HK is able to quickly and efficiently create accurate, georeferenced 3D maps, orthophoto projections and digital surface models of your site, including volume and distance measurement and multiple data layers at levels of detail never before imagined.
+Combining high resolution cameras with GPS-enabled aerial platforms, Dronesurvey Asia is able to quickly and efficiently create accurate, georeferenced 3D maps, orthophoto projections and digital surface models of your site, including volume and distance measurement and multiple data layers at levels of detail never before imagined.
 The measurement and tracking of stockpile or excavation volumes is now quick and easy.

-Our drones enable the creation of detailed, precise orthomosaic maps, with accuracies down to at least 5cm per pixel.
+Our drones enable the creation of detailed, precise orthomosaic maps, with image detail down to at least 5cm per pixel.
 From these, you can quickly and easily extract elevation and volumetric data, or monitor progress over time.

 Speed up site development, monitoring and survey processes using drone-captured orthomosaics with pinpoint accuracy.

 What’s an orthomosaic?
 Essentially, a grid of stitched-together, geometrically-corrected photos that accurately represent a portion of the Earth’s surface.

 Digital Ground Control Points

 For additional precision, Dronesurvey Asia can set and record ground control points.
 This improves orthomosaic accuracy to within 5cm in x, y and z or less.

 On top of that, we can export your maps using custom projections for any EPSG code, making it faster and easier for you to analyse your maps in a local coordinate system of your choosing.
 Different projections are used to minimize distortion for different purposes.
 Some map projections, such as those used for large, global maps, aim to distribute the amount of distortion fairly evenly across the globe.
 Other projections are intended to minimize the amount of distortion in a specific area – hence local projections.

 We can offer GeoTIFF export in two standard projections:

 - WGS84/EPSG:4326 (a widely-used projection for desktop software like ArcGIS)